arpagaus/clj-protobuf/README.md

   - Introduction by Mark Engelberg: https://www.youtube.com/watch?v=b2AUW6psVcE

 ## Background
-We are a small group of people, more or less regularly meeting each other at the [Hackergarten](http://hackergarten.net) in [Lucerne](http://www.meetup.com/hackergarten-luzern).
+We are a small group of individuals, coming together once a month at the [Hackergarten in Lucerne, Switzerland](http://www.meetup.com/hackergarten-luzern).

 We choose to implement a clojure library for the [Google Protocol Buffer](https://developers.google.com/protocol-buffers).
 There is already an existing clojure [library](https://github.com/ninjudd/clojure-protobuf).
 Despite this, we are working on our own version for the following reasons: